Tilapia: History

+The fish symbolized rebirth in Egyptian art, and was associated in Egyptian belief-systems with Hathor, goddess of fertility and abundance.

+The tilapia was also said to accompany and protect the sun god on his daily journey across the sky.

 Tilapia were one of the three main types of fish caught in Talmudic times from the Sea of Galilee, specifically the Galilean comb (Sarotherodon galilaeus).
-Today, in Modern Hebrew, the fish species is called amnoon (probably a compound of am, "mother" and noon, "fish").
-In English, it is sometimes known by the name "St. Peter's fish", which comes from the narrative in the Gospel of Matthew about the apostle Peter catching a fish that carried a coin in its mouth.
-Though the passage does not name the fish, different tilapia species (Sarotherodon galilaeus, Oreochromis aureus, Coptodon zillii, and Tristramella) are found in the Sea of Galilee, where the author of the Gospel of Matthew recounts the event took place.
+It is sometimes known by the name "St. Peter's fish", which comes from the narrative in the Gospel of Matthew about the apostle Peter catching a fish that carried a coin in its mouth.
+Though the passage does not name the fish, several tilapia species are found in the Sea of Galilee, where the narrative recounts the event that took place.
 These species have been the target of small-scale artisanal fisheries in the area for thousands of years.

-The common name "tilapia" is based on the name of the cichlid genus Tilapia, which is itself a latinization of tlhapi, the Tswana word for "fish".

 Characteristics

 Tilapia typically have laterally compressed, deep bodies.
 Like other cichlids, their lower pharyngeal bones are fused into a single tooth-bearing structure.
 A complex set of muscles allows the upper and lower pharyngeal bones to be used as a second set of jaws for processing food (cf. morays), allowing a division of labor between the "true jaws" (mandibles) and the "pharyngeal jaws".
 This means they are efficient feeders that can capture and process a wide variety of food items.
 Their mouths are protrusible, usually bordered with wide and often swollen lips.
 The jaws have conical teeth.
 Typically, tilapia have a long dorsal fin, and a lateral line that often breaks towards the end of the dorsal fin, and starts again two or three rows of scales below.
 Some Nile tilapia can grow as long as 2 ft.

 Other than their temperature sensitivity, tilapia exist in or can adapt to a very wide range of conditions.
 An extreme example is the Salton Sea, where tilapia introduced when the water was merely brackish now live in salt concentrations so high that other marine fish cannot survive.

 Tilapia are also known to be mouth-brooding species, which means they carry the fertilized eggs and young fish in their mouths for several days after the yolk sac is absorbed.